-Amazon has transformed the retail industry, and now it has its sights set on the pharmaceutical industry.
-US retail giant Amazon submitted the application to trademark authority IP Australia just over two weeks ago, edging their way into the highly regulated, Australian pharmaceuticals market.
+Amazon has transformed the retail industry, and recently it has submitted a trademark application in Australia to edge their way into the highly regulated, Australian pharmaceutical industry.

 Within the trademark application, which can be seen in its entirety here, Amazon have listed “pharmacy packaging service that aligns, sorts and packages a patient’s medications by date and time into individual packets”, “services relating to the dispensing of medications”, and “providing information to patients in the field of administering medications”.